The Lord's Prayer

 So there you have it.
 God may lead us into a potential hazard, because He has prepared a temporary place of shelter for us there, as well as a field of work that He wants us to engage in, but we need to leave when He says leave, even if it looks like everything is still okay and will continue to be so for a long time.
 Things can happen in a moment to change all that.
 If we stay longer, we might find ourselves giving into a temptation that will destroy us.

-It might be a temptation that is so oppressing that we give up hope and stop trusting God, or a temptation that is so seductive that it causes us to choose the world and turn our back on God.
+It might be a temptation that is so oppressing that we give up hope and stop trusting that God is good, or that He actually exists, or we might be assailed by a temptation so seductive that it causes us to choose the world and turn our back on God.

 Asking God to not lead us into temptation is a petition for discernment, for wisdom to know what to do, where to go, and for strength to cast down all our idols that could cause His instructions to get distorted so that we hear our idols say, "Go," when God says "Stay," or the other way around.